uber/prototool/README.md

-prototool lint path/to/foo.proto path/to/bar.proto # file mode, specify multiple specific files prototool lint idl/uber # directory mode, search for all .proto files recursively, obeying exclude_paths in prototool.yaml files prototool lint # same as "prototool lint .", by default the current directory is used in directory mode prototool files idl/uber # list the files that will be used after applying exclude_paths from corresponding prototool.yaml files prototool list-linters # list all current lint rules being used prototool compile idl/uber # make sure all .proto files in idl/uber compile, but do not generate stubs
+prototool lint path/to/foo.proto path/to/bar.proto # file mode, specify multiple specific files prototool lint idl/uber # directory mode, search for all .proto files recursively, obeying exclude_paths in prototool.yaml files prototool lint # same as "prototool lint .", by default the current directory is used in directory mode prototool create foo.proto # create the file foo.proto from a template that passes lint prototool files idl/uber # list the files that will be used after applying exclude_paths from corresponding prototool.yaml files prototool list-linters # list all current lint rules being used prototool compile idl/uber # make sure all .proto files in idl/uber compile, but do not generate stubs